brandur/sorg/content/fragments/graceful-degradation-time.md

 I practice what I preach.
 This entire site is generated from Markdown, and also [lives on GitHub](https://github.com/brandur/sorg).
 It could be remixed even after it's gone.

-{{Figure "Markdown and Git."
-(ImgSrcAndAltAndClass "/photographs/fragments/graceful-degradation-time/markdown-and-git.png" "Markdown and Git." "overflowing")}}
+{{FigureSingleWithClass "Markdown and Git." "/photographs/fragments/graceful-degradation-time/markdown-and-git.png" "overflowing"}}